 To test excerpts of a code, we usually have unit tests.
 E.g. if we have the function requirement

-we can test for (x=3)(x = 3) and (x=20)(x = 20) to ’show’ that our implementation of ff works as expected.
+we can test for and to ’show’ that our implementation of works as expected.

 What we did just now is testing two inputs of different equivalence classes using a black box method, meaning we expect two different behaviour on different sets of inputs (different equivalence class) and we test it without knowing how the function is actually implemented by the programmer (black box).

-While it’s easy to say “Well, just look at the actual implementation and verify it manually”, this problem is harder to solve when the function is as simple as our ff function.
+While it’s easy to say “Well, just look at the actual implementation and verify it manually”, this problem is harder to solve when the function is as simple as our function.
 Functions/methods get complicated easily (in one of my previous workplaces, we had set a guideline of the threshold for cognitive complexity but it is somehow uncommon to find methods that is 20-30x the maximum complexity).

 I try to pinpoint the main questions people ask when I complain about code not being testable, and I hope by the end of this article we'll have answered all the questions and have a more concrete grasp of testability:

-• What do we look for when we verify something manually?
+- What do we look for when we verify something manually?

-• How do we verify the correctness of a piece of code?
+- How do we verify the correctness of a piece of code?

-• Is it possible to systematize this process and rely less on the amount of experience someone has?
+- Is it possible to systematize this process and rely less on the amount of experience someone has?

-• When does a logic or process becomes hard to verify manually?
+- When does a logic or process becomes hard to verify manually?
 Is there a threshold for it?

 We first look at the strictest way we can formally verify the correctness of a software.

 Formal testing is a generic field in Computer Science and SWE that seeks not just cases where a particular logic fails, but also look for every single possible failure cases.
-There are a lot of ways to explain this, but essentially, while normal testing is searching for an absence of correctness, formal testing is instead looking for absence of failure -regardless of whoever wrote the code and how complex it is.
+There are a lot of ways to explain this, but essentially, while normal testing is searching for an absence of correctness

 One example of this is deductive verification via SAT/SMT solvers.
 If you have a pure function, you can try doing this by stating all your assumptions and expected results in statements like x is a integer greater than 50, or this block of code where we increment x by one only occurs when the input y is greater than 100, etc. In the end, you can convert this into a series of logical clauses that would resemble the input to a Boolean-SAT problem.
 Once you arrange them, you'll get something in the form of:

-(clause1) \wedge (clause2) \wedge (clause3) ...\wedge ... \wedge (clauseN)
+(clause1) (clause2) (clause3) (clauseN)

 Which can then be verified using any available SAT solver.